MelanieLinares/portfolio-new/site/content/post/ncdot-voma.md

   - Work directly with project owner to format/approve UI

   - Work with backend team to establish API requirements and implementation
-overviewblurb: This project required knowledge of how the existing paper application is currently processed and reviewed, of currently enacted laws, and the ability to communicate ideas to both functional and cross-functional teams within multiple local agencies.
-purplesectionheading: Understanding the underlying system
-purplesection1: >-
-  ### What is IIMS, IIMA, and an ignition interlock device?

-  - Igition Interlock: a small, handheld breathalyzer for car ignitions that's installed to prevent users from being able to start their vehicle after drinking alcohol

-  - IIMS: ignition interlock management system

-  - IIMA: ignition interlock medical accommodation

-image: /img/Group%207.png
-image1: img/about-shade-grown.jpg
-typed_list:
-  - type: generic_image
-    image: img/Capture-3.JPG
-    caption: this is the optional caption
-    markdown: this is the markdown
-backgroundcolor: mixed2
 ---
 <section class="fullwidth purple">